MPE Emulator

 Known Issues and Quirks

-REAPER 7.17 lets raw MIDI control data pass through the VST 3 version
+REAPER 7.18 (and below) lets raw MIDI control data pass through the VST 3 version

-When a VST 3 plugin outputs MIDI controller messages in REAPER 7.17 and below versions, they get merged with the raw MIDI input regardless of whether the "Replaces MIDI bus" or the "Merges with MIDI bus" setting is selected.
-This makes the VST 3 version of MPE Emulator unusable in REAPER.
-This is a bug in REAPER which might get fixed in 7.18.
+When a VST 3 plugin outputs MIDI controller messages in REAPER 7.18 and below versions, they get merged with the raw MIDI input regardless of whether the "Replaces MIDI bus" or the "Merges with MIDI bus" setting is selected.
+This makes the VST 3 version of MPE Emulator unusable in the affected REAPER versions.
+The bug was fixed in 7.19.

 The FST (VST 2.4) version of MPE Emulator works fine in all versions of REAPER.